-Some authors advocate for early incision of the sling, as this leads to decreased retention rates and reversal of associated urgency symptoms; this is also associated with minimal morbidity.153 Other experts advocate for loosening the sling within one week of insertion.153 Five-year outcomes of transection of MUS for postoperative urinary retention led to 73.9% continence rate, better flow, higher voided volumes, and lower residual volumes in 23 patients.154 In a study comparing sling incision to intermittent catheterization for urinary retention, those who underwent transection of the sling were less likely to have a stress incontinence and had better QoL outcomes.155
+Some authors advocate for early incision of the sling, as this leads to decreased retention rates and reversal of associated urgency symptoms; this is also associated with minimal morbidity.
+Other experts advocate for loosening the sling within one week of insertion.
+Five-year outcomes of transection of MUS for postoperative urinary retention led to 73.9% continence rate, better flow, higher voided volumes, and lower residual volumes in 23 patients.
+A study comparing sling incision to intermittent catheterization for urinary retention, those who underwent transection of the sling were less likely to have a stress incontinence and had better QoL outcomes.